 GeneCards Summary for GLIS2 Gene

 GLIS2 (GLIS Family Zinc Finger 2) is a Protein Coding gene.
-Diseases associated with GLIS2 include nephronophthisis 7 and acute megakaryoblastic leukemia without down syndrome.
-GO annotations related to this gene include transcription regulatory region DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding transcription factor activity involved in positive regulation of transcription.
-An important paralog of this gene is ZIC4.
+Diseases associated with GLIS2 include Nephronophthisis 7 and Acute Megakaryoblastic Leukemia Without Down Syndrome.
+Gene Ontology (GO) annotations related to this gene include transcription regulatory region DNA binding and proximal promoter DNA-binding transcription activator activity, RNA polymerase II-specific.
+An important paralog of this gene is GLI2.

 Can act either as a transcriptional repressor or as a transcriptional activator, depending on the cell context.
 Acts as a repressor of the Hedgehog signaling pathway (By similarity).
 Represses the Hedgehog-dependent expression of Wnt4 (By similarity).
 Necessary to maintain the differentiated epithelial phenotype in renal cells through the inhibition of SNAI1, which itself induces the epithelial-to-mesenchymal transition (By similarity).
 Represses transcriptional activation mediated by CTNNB1 in the Wnt signaling pathway.
 May act by recruiting the corepressors CTBP1 and HDAC3.
 May be involved in neuron differentiation (By similarity).